jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

                               <---------       NewSessionTicket

-Figure 2: A Classic McEliece algorithm used with Resumption PSK
+Figure 2: A Classic McEliece algorithm used with Resumption PSK.

 </artwork></figure>